-Option rights relating to the stock option plan granted to directors and executives with strategic responsibilities amounted to 2,620,800 considering the first tranche only.
+Option rights relating to the stock option plan granted to Banca Farmafactoring's directors and executives with strategic responsibilities amounted to 2,352,000 considering the first tranche only.

 The number of Banca Farmafactoring's shares held by directors and executives with strategic responsibilities amounted to 9,662,361.